 Each plan will encourage you to use the lowest-cost drug to treat your medical condition.
 A drug on a lower tier will cost less than a drug on a higher tier.

-When does the coverage gap?
+When does the coverage gap take effect?

 Have one of our Licensed Sales Agent compare ALL the plan options available to you!